mousa897/game-backlog/README.md

 # 🎮 Gamers' Hub

 A personal game backlog tracker built with React.
-Search for games, track your progress, discover new titles, and manage your gaming library — all in one place.
+Search for games, track your progress, discover new titles, and manage your gaming library.
+All in one place.

 ---